FAQs

 Will I receive feedback on how my child is progressing?

-Yes, you will receive two progress notes per academic school year highlighting listening, speaking, reading, and writing skills as well as classroom participation and social skills.
+Yes, two Progress Notes per school year are provided that highlight listening, speaking, reading, and writing skills as well as classroom participation and social skills.
 Additionally, teachers send a weekly email to inform parents of classroom activities and homework.
-All teachers are available to speak with parents or guardians via email or by phone at any time or in person after class has been dismissed.
+All teachers are available to speak with parents or guardians via email, by phone or in person.
+Parents are encouraged to contact their child’s teacher should they have any concerns, or to request an update on their child’s progress.
+GGT teachers are very passionate about teaching our students and working with all of our families.
+Our teachers communicate openly, frequently, and confidentially with parents.

 We would like our child to learn to speak Greek but we are not of Greek background.
 Will my child be welcomed?